sabio-engineering/cookbook-dvelp/handbook/information-security/README.md

-# Infomation Security Charter
+# Information Security Charter

-DVELP is committed to delivering an Information Security framework, inline with the ISO 27001 Information Security Standard, to improve the resiliency of business processes and foster awareness across our distributed team and amongst our customers.
+DVELP is committed to delivering an Information Security framework, in line with the ISO 27001 Information Security Standard, to improve the resiliency of business processes and foster awareness across our distributed team and amongst our customers.